Wes Carr: Early life

 Wes Carr was born and raised in Gawler, South Australia, a town near the Barossa Valley on Adelaide's northern fringe.
 Carr took classes five nights a week at the Johnny Young Talent School, but eventually left Adelaide to live with his father in Sydney at the age of fifteen.
 From here on, Carr began his DIY education of the music industry, swapping time at school for time at bars, performing and meeting other musicians.
 His first big gig was supporting Australian band Leonardo's Bride for their last gig at The Basement Carr also played gigs with Missy Higgins, Lior, Paul Mac, Andrew Farriss of INXS and Don Walker of Cold Chisel.

 On 3 November 2003, Carr released his debut EP Rhythm to Fly, independently.
 After Australian band Silverchair went into hiatus in 2003, Carr and Ben Gillies formed the band, Tambalane.
 Carr and Gilles parted ways in 2005 when an "unpleasant power struggle" emerged between the two.
 In 2006, Carr worked with C. J. Vanston in Los Angeles, where they co-wrote the song "Say My Name" for the film, For Your Consideration.
 On 11 June 2008, Carr released his debut studio album, Simple Sum, independently.

 Australian Idol

 In 2008, Carr auditioned for the sixth season of Australian Idol.
 In the top five round, Carr sang Michael Jackson's "Black or White" and received two touchdowns, including one from judge Marcia Hines and guest judge Jermaine Jackson.
 He also received another touchdown in the top three round, from judge Ian Dickson and a TV throw from judge Kyle Sandilands also he has never being in the bottom 2 or bottom 3 appearance.
 On 23 November 2008, Carr was announced the winner of Australian Idol of 2008 with Luke Dickens becoming the runner-up.
+He also became the first male winner to be born in Australia.
 As winner, Carr received a recording contract with Sony Music Australia, a car and $200,000 towards developing his craft.